 Authorised representative

-A manufacturer may, by a written mandate, appoint an authorised representative to carry out some of his responsibilities on his behalf.
+A manufacturer may, by a written mandate, appoint an authorised representative established in the EU to carry out some of his responsibilities on his behalf.
 Article 11 of the RED describes the requirements to be met by the authorised representative.

 The manufacturer obligations described in Chapters 2.6.a), 2.6.b) and 2.6.d) of this guide shall not be part of the authorised representative’s mandate.